ichthyosaurus/harbour-minidoro/README.md

 This app is modelled after [Minidoro for Android](https://github.com/ympavlov/minidoro) by Yury Pavlov.
 You can get it [from F-Droid](https://f-droid.org/en/packages/com.github.ympavlov.minidoro/) if you are using Android.

+**Note:** Minidoro requires the “Audio” permission for playing sounds when intervals are started and finished.

 ## How it works